-If you are in the Tucson/Green Valley area, pickup MAY be an option; please inquire.
+In the Tucson/Green Valley/Vail area, pickup MAY be an option; please inquire.

-Holes are bevelled and polished, with no sharp edges, so the pieces can be strung safely on many different materials:
+Holes are bevelled and polished, so the pieces can be strung safely on many different materials:

 Hemp, silk, or cotton cords, leather, fabric, or even hair.

-Pendants shown here are supplied as pictured, with a 2mm natural round leather cord.
+Pendants come with a black or natural 2mm leather cord.

 Cut from hundred-year-old chips from a historic granite quarry that was a source for gravestones in Tucson, AZ in the early 20th century.

-Iron-magnesium silicates such as chlorite mica, epidote, and hornblende give the rock a warm dark green color.
+Iron-magnesium silicates such as chlorite mica, epidote, and hornblende give a dark grayish-green color.

 TREMOLITE CALCSILICATE "JAGUAR STONE":

-This very hard, opaque rock is composed of the same mineral as nephrite jade, but forms in a different geologic environment.
+This very hard, opaque, colorful rock is composed of silica (agate) and tremolite, the same mineral as nephrite jade.

-Calcsilicates crystallize in a reaction zone when granite intrudes limestone.
+Calcsilicates are "contact metamorphics" that crystallize in a reaction zone when granite intrudes limestone.

 The look and feel of polished pieces is similar to jade, but this rock has a different geological origin from the "true" jades.

-RHYOLITE: The volcanic equivalent of granite, this pink, purple,
+RHYOLITE: The volcanic equivalent of granite, this gray, pink,

 including the summit of Mount Wrightson and many of the large boulders in Madera Canyon.

-Rhyolite pebbles in the wash at Lastwater are mostly from the northern Santa Ritas.
+Rhyolite pebbles in the wash at Lastwater are usually dark purple or bright pink.

 Lastwater Granite disc with Greenstone beads: $225